aengelberg/loco/README.md

 	          :maximize ($- :x :y))
 	=> {:x 5, :y 1}

-When maximing or minimizing a variable/expression, the solver must be run *twice*, once to establish that the problem is feasible (i.e., has at least one solution), and then a second time to optimize the result.
+When maximing or minimizing a variable/expression, internally the solver will be run *twice*, once to establish that the problem is feasible (i.e., has at least one solution), and then a second time to optimize the result.
 If you are confident that your model has a solution, you can save time by calling the `solution` function with `:feasible true`, as follows:

 	(solution [($in :x 1 5)
 	           ($in :y 1 5)]